Detoxifying armpits - Is antiperspirant really that bad for you?

 If you are on our website examining natural deodorants, then chances are you have heard the claim that the chemicals in some antiperspirants and deodorants can be hazardous to your health.
 Rumour has it that these substances can produce a greater risk of breast cancer, Alzheimer’s Disease and dementia.
 But is there any truth to these allegations?

 Now I understand you might read this with a little scepticism.
 Of course, the company that is selling natural deodorant is going to cry foul on the use of chemicals in personal hygiene products.
 Admittedly, at Lone Kauri we are not huge fans of ingredients that are difficult to pronounce, let alone understand.
-However, we will endeavour to put forward a balanced view of the science relating to antiperspirants and deodorants.
+However, we will endeavour to put forward a balanced view of the science relating to antiperspirants and deodorants and detoxifying armpits.

 But first, what is the difference between antiperspirant and deodorant?
 Perhaps stating the glaringly obvious, antiperspirants stop you from perspiring.
 The ingredients contained in these products block you sweat glands and prevent them from releasing sweat.
 Deodorants, on the other hand, target the armpit bacteria that combine with sweat to create odour.
 By neutralising the bacteria, they stop you smelling while allowing you to continue to sweat normally.
 Many of the products you will see on the shelves are two-in-ones, both antiperspirant and deodorant.